 Тор Objective ics (See SA nework) Score Supporting Information Residual Score Timing Uncertainty 1 Crime 0 Key reason: Site is unlikely to have a discernible effect on levels of crime.
 0 N/A М 2 Education ++ Key reason: Site is located within 500 m of a primary school. ++ M- LT М Key reason: Site is located more than 4 km from a GP surgery.
-3 Health - - Other info: Site is unlikely to have a discernible effect on health inequalities.
+3 3 Health - Health - Other info: Site is unlikely to have a discernible effect on health inequalities.
 Site is located within 500 m of a play area or sports facility.
-Site is a housing site in close proximity to an existing community 0 ST М Mitigation: Consider commissioning additional health facilities in the area and strengthening sustainability provisions to nearest facilities 4 Housing ++ Key reason: Site provides 468 new homes, including for a range of needs (e.g. affordable, social housing etc.). ++ ST L 5 Access Access ++ within 500 m of a bus service / stop or railway st 500 m of a local or key service centre.
-Site is wi reason: of worship, town or village hall.
-Site is located w Site is located within 500 m of the countryside or open coast.
+Site is a housing site in close proximity to an existing community 0 ST М Mitigation: Consider commissioning additional health facilities in the area and strengthening sustainability provisions to nearest facilities 4 Housing ++ Key reason: ST L 5 Access Access ++ Key reason: Site is located within 500 m of the countryside or open coast.
 Site is within 500 m of a bus service / stop or railway station.
 Site is within 500 m of a local or key service centre.
 Site is within 500 m of a place of worship, town or village hall.
 Site is located within 500 m of the countryside or open coast.
-Site is within 500 m of a designated historic asset (see SA Objective 10). ++ S- LT М Other info: Site is unlikely to have a discernible effect on levels of walking or cycling.
+Site is within 500 m of a designated historic asset (see SA Objective 10).
+S- LT М Other info: Site is unlikely to have a discernible effect on levels of walking or cycling.
 Site is unlikely to have a discernible effect on access to other cultural or leisure facilities.
 Key reason: Site is a large employment site (1 ha +).
 Site is an employment site located within 1km of a residential area 6 Economy ++ Other info: Site is an employment site but the range and type of businesses is currently unknown.
 Site is located 1-4 km away from key employment area. ++ S- LT М Key reason: Potential to have a major adverse effect on townscape character or views.
 7 Urban Renaissance Other info: The extent of green infrastructure proposed is unknown at this stage - none assumed on a large greenfield site.
 Site located adjacent to sustainable transport opportunities. - S- LT Н Renaissance Mitigation: Incorporate green infrastructure into development design.
 As this is a large greenfield site, a significant amount will be needed to offset potential adverse effects, which should be determined through sitelevel assessment.